Whoops—someone left a water bottle onscreen in the Game of Thrones finale

 As Twitterer @BethIsLoco first pointed out, King’s Landing appears to have done some dimension-hopped bartering with the chancellor of Poland Springs.

 Continuity errors are common on TV shows and movies.
-As we’ve mentioned before, IMDB has a whole “goofs” section for every movie and show, chronicling them.
+As we’ve mentioned before, IMDB has a whole “goofs” section for every movie and show.
 However, when a series is as widely watched as Game of Thrones–something that generally doesn’t happen anymore–and the creators just had to digitally scrub a coffee cup from the show, you’d think there would be more effort to avoid such errors.
-It’s like they always say on the show, valor morgoofis (all goofs must die).
+It’s like the Lannisters always say: valor morgoofis (all goofs must die).